barrybecker4/svelte-world-conflict/README.md

-# Svelte World Conflict Monorepo
+# Svelte Multiplayer Games Monorepo

-A real-time multiplayer strategy game built with SvelteKit and Cloudflare infrastructure.
-This monorepo contains both the **World Conflict** game and a reusable **Svelte Multiplayer Framework** extracted from it.
+A collection of real-time multiplayer games built with SvelteKit and Cloudflare infrastructure.
+This monorepo contains multiple multiplayer games and a reusable **Svelte Multiplayer Framework** that powers them.

 ## 📦 Packages